adnannazir235/LocalStorageDemo/README.md

 # LocalStorageDemo
-Description: This project is a simple multi-user portal that demonstrates the use of LocalStorage for data management.
+Description: This project is a simple multi-user portal that demonstrates the use of local storage for data management.
 Users can:

 Sign up: Create a new account with a username and password.
 Log in: Access their existing account.